Precorrin-2 C20-methyltransferase

-The two substrates of this enzyme are S-adenosyl methionine and precorrin 2 and its two products are S-adenosylhomocysteine and precorrin 3A.
+This methylation reaction converts precorrin-2 into precorrin-3A.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which gives S-adenosyl-L-homocysteine (SAH).

-This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
+The enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:precorrin-4 C20-methyltransferase and another names in common use is CobI.
-The enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria.
+It is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in aerobic bacteria.